Rosenthal-Lab-at-Dana-Farber/CT-body-composition/docs/inference.md

 considered a study, etc. If `study_depth` is used, any file at any level under a study directory is included (for example, files may be grouped into series directories under the study level and still be processed as a single study).
+Incompatible with `study_depth`.

+`--study_list`, `-l` - Path to a file containing a list of studies to process.
+This allows you to specify that only a subset of studies under the root be processed (by default all are processed).
+The file should be a plain text.
+Each line within the file should contain the path to a single study to be processed, given relative to the root directory.
+Incompatible with `study_depth`.

 ### Python API